 The aftercare wasn’t simple or convenient, but I remembered my favorite organic arnica gel, Post-Traumatic Response Gel with MatrX BTM had a lot of uses such as sunburn, blemishes, and general pain so I asked Dr Yazdani from Seaside Medical Technologies if it would help heal the procedure I just had.
 Indeed, that was precisely why The Response Gel was created in the first place.
 After the first day of using the magical potion I began seeing fast results, and my “get well” prayers answered!

 The Post-Traumatic Response Gel helped reduce the pain, swelling, and bruising immediately following my procedure along with the other methods my doctor advised me on.
-Curious as to whether or not these other methods I tried are even proven or not, I decided to do some digging and here’s what I found:
+Curious as to whether these other methods I tried are even proven or not, I decided to do some digging and found these 6 after care tips for lip injections:

 Summary of After Care for Lip Injections

 Applying ice on your lips post-injection is useful during the first 24 hours.
 Ice reduces swelling and bruising by constricting blood vessels which causes blood to move away from the skin’s surface.
 I applied it 10 minutes at a time for 4 hours after my treatment.
 Some fillers such as Restylane Silk, has been known to worsen with ice application, so your doctor may advise you against icing with this particular filler.

 It’s all about the blood flow to area of injection, and limiting those activities that stimulate blood and more blood flow.